 Beth started taking piano lessons at the age of 8, but played and read music for several years before that.
 She studied with Margaret Strahm of Kenton, Ohio through High School.
 In college, she took lessons with Rosemary Williams at Ohio Northern University and William Buelow at Marietta College, earning her B.A. in Music and Elementary Education at Marietta.
 Further study includes graduate work at Ohio University, studying with Gail Berenson, and completing O.U.’s “Certificate in Piano Pedagogy” program.
 She is also a nationally certified teacher through Music Teachers National Association.

 Beth earned the “Certified Teacher of the Year Award” from Ohio Music Teachers Association Southeast District in 2000.
 She also started the district’s website and was chairman of the District Music Fair for a number of years, as well as serving in several other offices.
 She also has held several State Offices and designed and maintained the first OhioMTA State website for several years.
-She is now the Directory Chairperson and Vice-President for Member Services for the Central East District (Columbus area) of OhioMTA.
+She is now active in the Central East District (Columbus area) of OhioMTA.

 Beth has served as organist and both adult and children’s choir director at a number of different churches.
 She has also accompanied, directed, and composed music for children’s theater groups and accompanied several community theater productions.
 In addition to piano, she also plays organ, guitar, and is now learning to play the violin!